Terms of Service

 2.1.
 These Terms are binding and apply to any use of the Services by the Customer and each User.
 By using the Services, Customers and Users irrevocably agree to these Terms and our enforcement of the Customer Agreement and these Terms against them.

-2.4.
-If you comply with these Terms, then we grant you a non-exclusive, non-transferable, worldwide licence to access and use the Services for your internal business purposes in accordance with these Terms.
+2.3.
+If you comply with these Terms, then we grant you a non-exclusive, non-transferable, worldwide license to access and use the Services for your internal business purposes in accordance with these Terms.

 3.1.
 We may revise these Terms at any time by providing you with at least 30 days’ prior notice of the change, whether via our website, by email or by any other messaging facility we may use.
 Continued use after that notice constitutes agreement to the changed terms.